-An initial 12-24 month implementation plan, which will detail funding, responsibilities, key performance indicators, and monitoring and control procedures, will be produced to complement this Strategy.
-Business Isle of Man will devise this plan according to implementation principles that include defining short and long-term objectives, collaborating across Government Departments, and embracing an adaptable approach to implementation.
+An implementation plan, which will detail funding, responsibilities, key performance indicators, and monitoring and control procedures, will be produced to complement this Strategy.
+This plan will be devised in accordance with implementation principles including the requirement to define short and long-term objectives, to collaborate across Government Departments, and to embrace an adaptable approach to implementation.
 This Strategy will be enabled by new financial support schemes and the updating of existing schemes and through the development of focussed policies and guidelines.

 Examples of key performance indicators and outcomes that will be monitored include town footfall, vacancy rates, Local Economy and High Street Survey scores and quality of place metrics.

-The Department for Enterprise and Business Isle of Man Board will undertake regular progress assessments, providing an opportunity for outcomes to be evaluated and assessed against each strategic goal.
-The Strategy suggests possible contingent actions that may be undertaken depending on the outcome and findings of this review.
+After an 18 to 24-month period, the Department for Enterprise will undertake a progress assessment, providing an opportunity for outcomes to be evaluated and assessed against each strategic goal.
+The Strategy suggests possible future actions that may be undertaken depending on the outcome and findings of this review.